octahedroid/drupal-decoupled/packages/drupal-decoupled/README.md

 # Drupal-Decoupled

-A list of utilities for a Decoupled integrations
+A list of utilities for a Decoupled integrations.

 ### Route Syncronization and comunication between FE and BE via the Iframe